Green Heart Love

 • Zucchini

-Have you tired Pickled Beets?
+Have you tired Quick Pickled Beets?
 This recipe is a must try!
 There is an extra step before pickling the beets, so check out the full details in this post: Quick Pickled Beets.

 Customize Quick Pickled Veggies with Herbs & Spices